By Terry Trucco

 Surroundings: The block is bo—ring (touristy bars, delis, cheesy discount shops), but Times Square and the Theater District are steps away.
 Also nearby are Grand Central Station, Bryant Park, Rockefeller Center, Fifth Avenue shopping and the New York Public Library.
 Slightly further afield are the Empire State Building, Javits Convention Center and Lincoln Center.
 Bus stops and subway stations are a short walk away.

 Back story: Formerly a Best Western, this 72-room hotel was gutted, refitted (in the immortal words of the Rolling Stones, paint it black) and renamed Night in 2006 by hotelier Vikram Chatwal, known for his affinity for nightlife and his facility for fashioning grown-up theme hotels with one-word monikers, like Time and Dream.
-In January 2011, the Wyndham Group took over management of Night as well as Dream and rechristened Stay as Night (Times Square).
+In January 2011, the Wyndham Group took over management of Night as well as Dream and rechristened Stay as Night (Times Square), but that affiliation has ended.

 Keep in Mind: Unless you spring for a rooftop suite, most rooms are small and dark, and, we repeat, don’t expect closets.
 No bath tubs, just stall showers.
 There’s just one elevator, so you’ll probably wind up using the white marble stairs next to it.